manu19901991/H5-GPDMA-workshop-test-main/i3c/handson_i3c_target.md

 ![Enable USART3](./img/2_usart3_enable.png)

-Map USART3 to PD8 and PD9 which are connected to STLINK VCP
+This setting will map USART3 to PD8 and PD9 which are connected to STLINK VCP
 ![Enable USART3](./img/7.png)

 # Configure Wakeup Button
-Assign PC13 to GPIO output and name it «WAKEUP»
+Go to PC13 and rename it «WAKEUP» by right clicking and selecting "Enter User Label"
 ![wakeup button](./img/8.png)

 # Configure LED
 Assign PB0 to GPIO output and name it "USER_LED2"
+To rename, right click on PB0 and select "Enter User Label"

 ![Configure LED](./img/4.png)